-Clay craft in India has very old history from the ancient days.
-The terms like ‘Pottery’, ‘Earthenware’ and ‘Terracotta’ are generally used only for utensils such as pots, cups, bowls, and for few more decorative items which are easily and skillfully created by experienced craftsmanship.
+Clay craft in India has a very old history from the ancient days.
+The terms like ‘Pottery’, ‘Earthenware’ and ‘Terracotta’ are generally used only for utensils such as pots, cups, bowls, and for a few more decorative items which are easily and skillfully created by experienced craftsmanship.